shapkarin/js-web3/README.md

 ### GitHub Actions
 Published at https://shapkarin.github.io/jsweb3
 Repo uses GitHub Actions to publish app and docs to the gh-pages.
-Docs sections can be found at `/jsdoc` route.
+Generated JSDoc can be found at https://shapkarin.github.io/jsweb3/jsdoc/

 ### App versions
 The first version was made as basic monolit react App